-As Data Axle celebrates fifty years in business, we asked our President of Enterprise Solutions, Tom Zawacki, for his thoughts on what data and marketing will look like fifty years from now, in 2072.
+As Data Axle celebrates fifty years in business, we asked our President of Axle Agency and Chief Marketing Officer, Tom Zawacki, for his thoughts on what data and marketing will look like fifty years from now, in 2072.
 Since Data Axle’s founding, the company and the entire marketing industry have changed and grown in astonishing ways.
 Some of those changes were predictable and some have been totally unexpected, but Data Axle’s core tenets of trust, transparency and tenacity have driven them to become an industry leader in data acquisition, data strategies, and data management.

 In my humble opinion, the last 50 years of marketing and business evolution have been extraordinary.
 We’ve moved from paper to pixels, 3 TV channels to unlimited streaming video consumption, static resolution on the big screen to super HD on my watch, human to artificial intelligence, and on and on.
 Some of this is good, some of it’s bad, but all of it requires businesses and brands to transform and evolve along with the speed of changing consumer behavior and technology innovation.